 - Educational expenses: Course fees (including tuition and examination fees) not exceeding SGD 5,500 relating to approved academic, professional, or vocational qualifications.
 Subject to certain conditions, the taxpayer can claim the relief within two years of assessment from the year in which the course is completed.

-- Foreign maid levy: Twice the amount of levy imposed on one maid is deductible against the earned income of a married woman or of a divorced or separated woman with dependent children living with her in the same household.
+- Foreign domestic worker levy: Twice the amount of levy imposed on one foreign domestic worker is deductible against the earned income of a married woman or of a divorced or separated woman with dependent children living with her in the same household.
 This relief will lapse from year of assessment 2025.

 - Reservists: SGD 1,500 or SGD 3,000 for those who have completed or performed national service.
 An additional SGD 2,000 relief will be given to key appointment holders.
 A relief of SGD 750 each will also be given to Singaporean parents (who do not qualify for national service relief of their own) and wives of reservists against their own income.